YTL Communications: 5G

-In December 2021, Yes is one of the first operators (along with unifi Mobile) to roll out 5G for consumers in Malaysia, branded as Yes FT5G.
+In December 2021, Yes is one of the first operators (along with unifi Mobile) to roll out 5G pilot test for consumers in Malaysia, branded as Yes FT5G.
 The backbone of Yes's 5G service is powered by Digital Nasional Berhad, and it's currently available in Kuala Lumpur, Putrajaya and Cyberjaya.

 In May 26 2022, Yes launched the Infinite plans, bringing Malaysia to the world map for providing the most economical data usage plans.
 The event was graced by the MCMC Minister, Tan Sri Datuk Seri Panglima Haji Annuar Musa at Majestic Hotel Kuala Lumpur.
 Major device manufacturers (Samsung, Xiaomi, Oppo and Vivo) are also backing Yes in collaboration to sell Yes Infinite+ plans with their devices.
 Yes Infinite plans have no tonnage capping, no speed capping and no bill shocks, the only capping is on the plan monthly fee.
 A free 5G device is included if subscribers opt for the contract.